Nuremberg: Culinary tourism

-Nuremberg is also a destination for food lovers.
-Culinary tourists can taste the city's famous lebkuchen, gingerbread, local beer, and Nürnberger Rostbratwürstchen, or Nuremberg sausages.
-There are hundreds of restaurants for all tastes, including traditional franconian restaurants and beer gardens.
-Also offers 17 vegan and vegetarian restaurants, seven fully organic restaurants.
-Nuremberg also boasts a two Michelin Star rated restaurant, Essigbrätlein.
+Notable foods available in the city include lebkuchen, gingerbread, local beer, Schäufele, and Nürnberger Rostbratwürstchen, or Nuremberg grilled sausages.
+There are hundreds of restaurants for all tastes, including traditional Franconian restaurants and beer gardens.
+It also has vegan, vegetarian and organic restaurants.
+Nuremberg boasts a two Michelin Star-rated restaurant, Essigbrätlein.

 Pedestrian zones

 Like many European cities, Nuremberg offers a pedestrian-only zone covering a large portion of the old town, which is a main destination for shopping and specialty retail, including year-round Christmas stores where tourists and locals alike can purchase Christmas ornaments, gifts, decorations, and additions to their toy Christmas villages.
 The Craftsmen's Courtyard, or Handwerkerhof, is another tourist shopping destination in the style of a medieval village.
 It houses several local family-run businesses which sell handcrafted items from glass, wood, leather, pottery, and precious metals.
 The Handwerkerhof is also home to traditional German restaurants and beer gardens.

-The Pedestrian zones of Nuremberg host festivals and markets throughout the year, most well known being Christkindlesmarkt, Germany's largest Christmas market and the gingerbread capital of the world.
-Visitors to the Christmas market can peruse the hundreds of stalls and purchase local wood crafts, nutcrackers, smokers, and prune people, while sampling Christmas sweets and traditional Glühwein.
+The Pedestrian zones of Nuremberg host festivals and markets throughout the year, the best known being Christkindlesmarkt, Germany's largest Christmas market and the gingerbread capital of the world.
+Visitors to the Christmas market can peruse the hundreds of stalls and purchase local wood crafts and nutcrackers while sampling Christmas sweets and traditional Glühwein.

 Hospitality

 In 2017, Nuremberg saw a total of 3.3 million overnight stays, a record for the town, and is expected to have surpassed that in 2018, with more growth in tourism anticipated in the coming years.
 There are over 175 registered places of accommodation in Nuremberg, ranging from hostels to luxury hotels, bed and breakfasts, to multi-hundred room properties.
-As of 19 April 2019, Nuremberg had 306 Airbnb listings.